-Overall, residential electricity use has increased by 30%10 over the last decade (2006-07 to 2016-17), from 42 million units to 57 million units (kWh).

-Average household electricity use and to some extent total residential electricity consumption has levelled out over the last four years, despite 400 new residential connections from 2013-14 to 2016-17.
-This follows a period of higher electricity consumption variability, from 2006-07 to 2012-13.
+Overall, residential electricity use has increased by 23% over the last decade, from 2006-07 to 2016-17.
+Average electricity use per household has levelled out over the last four years, as has total consumption, despite 297 new residential connections.
+This follows a period of high electricity consumption variability, from 2006-07 to 2012-13.